Wall Street Journal reporter Evan Gershkovich goes on trial in Russia on espionage charges

 The 32-year-old journalist appeared in the court in a glass defendants' cage, his head shaved and wearing a black-and-blue plaid shirt.
 A yellow padlock was attached to the cage.

+The next hearing for Gershkovich was set for Aug.
+13, court officials said.

-When trials are held under such conditions in Russia, media, family members, friends and U.S. Embassy staffers are kept out, the Reuters news agency points out, adding that closed door venues are common at spying or treason trials in Russia.
+When trials are held under such conditions in Russia, media, family members, friends and U.S. Embassy staffers are kept out, the Reuters news agency notes, adding that closed door venues are common at spying or treason trials in Russia.

 The American-born son of immigrants from the USSR, Gershkovich is the first Western journalist arrested on espionage charges in post-Soviet Russia.
 Russian authorities arrested Gershkovich when he was on a reporting trip to Yekaterinburg.
 They claimed he was gathering secret information for U.S. intelligence.